BHP Billiton to spin off South32 with little debt

 It will not pay a dividend for the current financial year, which finishes just one month after the split is due to take place.

-Named for the 32nd parallel south line of latitude linking its two main centers, Australia and South Africa, the company will emerge from BHP with $674 million in net debt, which is less than half the level analysts had expected.
+Named for the 32nd parallel south line of latitude linking its two main centres, Australia and South Africa, the company will emerge from BHP with $674 million (454 million pounds) in net debt, which is less than half the level analysts had expected.

-"Their net debt is more favorable than anticipated.
+"Their net debt is more favourable than anticipated.
 That obviously leaves them well positioned to talk about investment strategy," said Chris Drew, an analyst with RBC in Sydney.

 "The organic growth within the portfolio is limited, so looking for growth via M&A makes sense," he said.